Trump goes from court to campaign at a bodega in his heavily Democratic hometown

 Donald Trump plans to visit New York’s Harlem neighborhood after spending his second day in a lower Manhattan courtroom as a criminal defendant

-NEW YORK -- NEW YORK (AP) — Donald Trump plans to visit New York's Harlem neighborhood Tuesday after spending his second day in a lower Manhattan courtroom as a criminal defendant.
+NEW YORK -- Fresh from a Manhattan courtroom, Donald Trump plans Tuesday to visit a New York bodega where a man was stabbed to death, a stark pivot for the former president as he juggles being a criminal defendant and the Republican challenger intent on blaming President Joe Biden for crime and inflation.

 Trump was expected to stop by Sanaa Convenient Store, a tiny bodega that sells chips, sodas and other snacks.
 Trump aides said the former president and current Republican nominee chose the store because it has been the site of a violent attack on an employee.
-He will also highlight consumer inflation under President Joe Biden, aides said.
+He will also highlight the rising prices of consumer goods during Biden's term, aides said.

 The visit would be Trump's first campaign appearance since his criminal hush money trial began, making the presumptive GOP nominee the first former president in U.S. history to stand criminal trial.